-Social engineering refers to any technique used by a threat actor that focuses on people and process, rather than on technology.
-The objective of a social engineering attack typically includes manipulating people into divulging confidential information or performing an activity that benefits the attacker, preferably without those people realizing.
-It is a common requirement of information security programs to replicate the threat of social engineering attacks through regular penetration tests.
+Social engineering refers to any technique used by a threat actor that focuses on people and processes, rather than on technology.
+The objective of a social engineering attack typically includes manipulating people into divulging confidential information or performing an activity that benefits the attacker, preferably without them realizing.
+It is a common requirement of information security programmes to replicate the threat of social engineering attacks through regular penetration tests.

 Benefits of social engineering testing

-A successful social engineering testing programme has well defined objectives and covers several approaches.
+A successful social engineering testing programme has well-defined objectives and covers several approaches.
 These include remote techniques including leveraging email, text message, phone call and even post.
 For complete coverage, in person techniques that achieve physical access should also be conducted.
-When all these approaches are included in a social engineering test, a true picture of strengths and weaknesses, as relates to people, begins to emerge.
+When all these approaches are included in a social engineering test, a true picture of strengths and weaknesses, as relates to people, begins to emerge – allowing us to create a robust cybersecurity strategy.

 Benefits of social engineering tests include: